mahdeslami11/pyannote-audio/tutorials/models/speaker_embedding/README.md

 # End-to-end speaker embedding with `pyannote.audio`

 This tutorial teaches how to train, validate, and apply a speaker embedding neural network with [VoxCeleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) dataset.
 It assumes that you have already followed both the [data preparation](../../data_preparation) tutorial and the [VoxCeleb installation instructions](https://github.com/pyannote/pyannote-db-voxceleb).
-It should reproduce the result reported in the first line of Table 4 of [this introductory paper](https://arxiv.org/abs/1911.01255).

 ## Table of contents
 - [Citation](#citation)